Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Results

-where $p(t; y, x)$ is the transition density of $X$ with respect to its speed measure $m(\cdot)$. \end{proposition} \begin{proof} Due to its length, we relegate our proof to Appendix.
-Note that our proof does not rely on the assumption that $\ell$ is a killing boundary. \end{proof} For later reference, we record some important equations derived in the proof of Proposition \ref{prop:1}.
-The scale function $s^r$ and the speed measure $m^r$ of the $k_r$-transform $X^{k_r}$ are written as
+and it is the same as in Case 1. \end{proof} For later reference, we record some important equations derived in the proof of Proposition \ref{prop:1}. \begin{remark} \begin{normalfont} The scale function $s^r$ and the speed measure $m^r$ of the $k_r$-transform $X^{k_r}$ are written as

 and the transition density, with respect to $m^r$, takes the form which we write as $p^r(t; y, x)$, in short.
 In Case 2, the diffusion conditioned that the killing occurs in finite time $T_{\ell}<T_r$ is denoted by $X^*$.
 Its scale function and speed density are